 WHAT IS A FROZEN PEA?

-Frozen peas are fresh peas that have been flash frozen and preserve much of the natural vitamins and minerals.
+They are garden fresh peas that have been flash frozen and preserve much of the natural vitamins and minerals.

-There are lots of things you can add to your frozen peas to make them taste better…
+There are lots of things you can add to make them taste better…

 - Add a little butter